clux/provision/README.md

 clones all personal modules + installs standard global modules

 ### symlink
-npm links together personal modules (they can because node is under HOME and my modules have no cyclical dependencies) and installs the remaining dependencies from npm
+npm links together personal modules (they can because node is under HOME and my modules have no cyclical dependencies) and installs the remaining dependencies from npm.

+NB: since I want the deps for symlink analyzed as well, I need a temporary non-global install of symlink to do the analyzing.

 ## License
 Licensed to clux exclusively